andraskurtos/brainmap/README.md

 - [ ] Create Kanban to manage tasks
 - [ ] Use daily, weekly and monthly notes for tasks
 - [ ] Import schedule into calendar
+- [ ] Did the sync work on mobile?